ogrisel/wheelhouse-uploader/README.md

 wheelhouse-uploader
 ===================

-Upload/download wheels to/from cloud storage using libcloud.
+Upload/download wheels to/from cloud storage using Apache Libcloud.
 Helps package maintainers build wheels for their packages and upload them to PyPI.

+The cloud storage containers are typically populated by Continuous Integration servers that generate and test binary packages on various platforms (Windows and OSX for several versions and architectures fir Python).
+At release time the project maintainer can collect all the generated package for a specific version of the project and upload them all at once to PyPI.

 ## Installation